 - Appleby is assuming the HANA portion of the implementation is lower maintenance than the database it replaces, but that is incorrect.
 Due to HANA’s overhead, the maintenance costs on HANA drastically increases according to information from the field.

-Most organisations have one or more Full Time Employee (FTE) dedicated to performance tuning of existing solutions.
-This may be a DBA or BI resource; I have run projects that used 500-1000 man days for performance tuning of large EDW environments.
+Most organizations have one or more Full-Time Employee (FTE) dedicated to performance tuning of existing solutions.
+This may be a DBA or BI resource; I have run projects that used 500-1000 man-days for performance tuning of large EDW environments.
 With BW on HANA this is a thing of the past.

 Another pie in the sky projection….with unicorns jumping over rainbows that do not match the information coming back from HANA projects.